Wenox26/Wenox26/README.md

  - 🌐 Frontend: **HTML**, **CSS**, **JavaScript**
  - 🗄️ Backend & Databases: **MySQL**, **Python**, **Java**, **C**
  - 🛠️ Tools & Platforms: **Git**, **GitHub**
- -  *👀 Note: only the basics of these 👀*
+*👀 Note: only the basics of these 👀*

 ## 🚀 About Me

 I enjoy solving problems, exploring new tools, and contributing to meaningful projects.
 I'm currently focused on improving my full-stack development skills and collaborating on open-source initiatives.
-I'm currently learning Java Script in preparation for the MERN stack.

 ## 📊 Stats